Microsoft Defender for Identity

 📘

-Note: Incode requires a webhook authentication secret to be configured before session webhooks are delivered.
-Contact your Incode account team to confirm the required format for your environment.
+Incode requires a webhook authentication secret to be configured before session webhooks are delivered.
+Contact your Incode Representative to confirm the required format for your environment.

 1. In Microsoft Sentinel, create a new automation rule.